LubyRuffy/drownmap/README.md

 Security tool, scan your environments for the SSLv2 DROWN vulnerability.

 DrownMap is designed for testing large volumes of internal (or external) network services that employ SSL/TLS for encryption.
 The aim is a tool that can test entire networks in an automated fashion, producing a report of all vulnerable hosts and their services.
-A list of potentially compromised certificates is also returned.
+A list of potentially compromised (primary) certificates is also returned.
 Coupled with nmap this can be done even without a prior list of which servers and active network devices you need to test.
-For webservers and the like serving multiple domains, remember to consider all of their virtualhosts also.
+For webservers and the like serving multiple domains, remember to consider all of their virtualhosts and multiple certificates also.

 Requirements: Linux, nmap, ruby, openssl (s_client)